A product skill pack for Claude Code

 Decide and discover

-/pm decide Structures a decision: options, weighted criteria, trade-offs, and bias checks.
+/pm decide Structures a decision: options, weighted criteria, trade-offs, bias checks.
+Writes the result to pmdecisions.md in your repo, then resurfaces open decisions on the next run.

 /pm discover Plans customer conversations that get truth, not politeness, then debriefs them to extract signal.